Dimensionslash/SmartWebWatcher/README.md

 - Timestamps and domain names included in filenames for easy tracking 📅🌐

 ## Usage 🚀
+1. make sure you have the libraries installed.
+You can use: pip install requests beautifulsoup4

-1. Run the script 🖥️
+2. Run the script 🖥️
-2. Enter the URL of the website you want to monitor 🌐
+3. Enter the URL of the website you want to monitor 🌐
-3. Specify the download location OR filename 📂
+4. Specify the download location OR filename 📂
-4. The script will periodically check for changes and download the page when needed 🔄📥
+5. The script will periodically check for changes and download the page when needed 🔄📥

 Feel like a digital detective with SmartWebWatcher! 🕵️‍♂️🕵️‍♀️